 Research scientists and doctors at the Johns Hopkins Medical University and the National Institutes of Health have found a link between hearing loss and dementia.
 As yet, the actual link or “trigger” between the two conditions is still unknown.
-However, some believe the strain placed on the brain to “decode” sounds for “meaning” over long periods of time may overwhelm brain functions with “garbled messaging” because of long-term hearing loss.
+However, they believe those with hearing loss may be more susceptible to dementia for 3 reasons.

 Affects Cognitive Abilities

 - Even though the cause of the relationship between hearing loss and dementia is unknown, researchers say it is important for individuals at risk to retain their ability to hear clearly.